Spark Program | CKB Wallet Behaviour Intelligence

 Infrastructure & Deployment Subtotal $76

-These costs support the public deployment of the Wallet Analytics & Classification API, dashboard hosting, model serving, dataset storage, monitoring, testing, and demonstration infrastructure required for the Spark Program deliverables.
+These costs support the public deployment of the Wallet Analytics & Classification API, model serving, dataset storage, monitoring, testing, and demonstration infrastructure required for the Spark Program deliverables.

 Item Amount